William Murray, 1st Earl of Mansfield: Member of Parliament

 On 6 March 1754, the Prime Minister Henry Pelham died, and this necessitated a Cabinet reshuffle.
 The Attorney General, Sir Dudley Ryder, became Lord Chief Justice of the King's Bench, and Murray became Attorney General in his place.
 A few months later the Master of the Rolls died, and Murray was asked to replace him; he declined, however, as he "did not want to leave His Majesty's service".
 After Ryder died unexpectedly on 25 May 1756, however, Murray could not turn down the opportunity, and immediately applied to replace him as Lord Chief Justice.

 He was accepted, and although his appointment delighted Murray, the government was very concerned at the loss of a good Attorney General.
-In an attempt to persuade him to stay, the new Prime Minister, the Duke of Newcastle offered him the post of Chancellor of the Duchy of Lancaster, in addition to the position of Attorney General, an extra £6,000 a year, and a pension, and finally attempted to blackmail him by saying that if he accepted the office of Lord Chief Justice, the government would refuse to grant him a peerage.
+In an attempt to persuade him to stay, the new Prime Minister, Thomas Pelham-Holles, 1st Duke of Newcastle-upon-Tyne offered him the post of Chancellor of the Duchy of Lancaster, in addition to the position of Attorney General, an extra £6,000 a year, and a pension, and finally attempted to blackmail him by saying that if he accepted the office of Lord Chief Justice, the government would refuse to grant him a peerage.
 It was customary for all Lord Chief Justices to be given a peerage, and Murray responded by saying that in that situation he would refuse to become either Lord Chief Justice or Attorney General.
 Newcastle gave in, and promised to allow him to become Lord Chief Justice and to recommend him for a peerage.

 This was seen as an excellent result by Murray, who had no interest in politics except as a stepping stone to become a member of the judiciary.
 Murray was not suited to politics, as he was far too calculating and independent of thought to accept any one party's doctrine.
-His Scottish and Jacobite roots also allowed for endless insinuation and controversy—in 1753 he was accused by the Bishop of Gloucester of "having drunk the health of the Old Pretender on his knees".
+His Scottish and Jacobite roots also allowed for endless insinuation and controversy—in 1753 he was accused by James Johnson Bishop of Gloucester of "having drunk the health of the Old Pretender on his knees".
 Although the story was proven to be false, it embarrassed Murray, and was used to taunt him as late as 1770.
 His rivalry with William Pitt highlighted his unsuitability for politics—unlike such other politicians as Philip Yorke and Edward Thurlow, he did not have the temperament to resist "the vehemence of Pitt's invective".
 It was widely felt that he could have become Prime Minister after the death of Henry Pelham, but it would have "set [his genius] in a false environment", and he declined all opportunities to return to politics except as Lord Chief Justice.